 - Sequel Song: "Ashes to Ashes" is a sequel to Bowie's first major hit, "Space Oddity" from David Bowie (1969).Do you remember a guy that's been in such an early song?I've heard a rumour from Ground ControlOh no, don't say it's true(...)
 We know Major Tom's a junkieStrung out in heaven's high, hitting an all-time low(...)
 My mother said to get things doneYou'd better not mess with Major Tom

-- The way Bowie breaks down into stuttering while saying the word society in "Scream Like a Baby" recalls Billy Bibbit in One Flew Over the Cuckoo's Nest.
+- "Scream Like a Baby" quotes the "Now I Lay Me Down to Sleep" bedtime prayer near the end of its second verse.
+Additionally, the way Bowie breaks down into stuttering while saying the word "society" just after recalls Billy Bibbit in One Flew Over the Cuckoo's Nest.

 - Singer Name Drop: "Teenage Wildlife":You'll take me aside, and say

 "Well, David, what shall I do?
 They wait for me in the hallway"

 I'll say "don't ask me, I don't know any hallways".

 - Special Guest:

 - King Crimson guitarist and de-facto leader Robert Fripp returns to perform guitar on this album, having previously been brought out of retirement to work on "Heroes".
 Fripp specifically plays on almost every track on the album, only absent from "Ashes to Ashes", "Scream Like a Baby", and "Because You're Young".

 - Pete Townshend, guitarist of The Who, plays guitar on "Because You're Young".

 - Be-Bop Deluxe keyboardist Andy Clark plays synthesizer on "Ashes to Ashes", "Fashion", "Scream Like a Baby", and "Because You're Young".